blakeflei/biometric_camera_signin/README.rst

 Building the docker image:
-While the dockerfile is available of building in the ``docker`` folder, arm32 libraries for python and opencv-4.3.0 aren't available via pip or debian buster repos, so the build process requires compilation and takes several hours.
+While the dockerfile is available for building in the ``docker`` folder, arm32 libraries for python and opencv-4.3.0 aren't available via pip or debian buster repos, so the build process requires compilation and takes several hours.

 A `docker image is available on docker hub <https://hub.docker.com/r/blakeflei/arm32v7-biometric>`__ and is recommended for use.